hayagreevchintu/counter/README.md

 Link to the tutorial: https://www.youtube.com/watch?v=c5SIG7Ie0dM&t=2110s

-app.js is Open Source.
+app.js and server.js is Open Source.
 Feel free to use this code as a reference for your projects but please give me credits, coz, let's agree, leaching sucks!

 Feel free to leave your comments at hayagreev.varadarajan@outlook.com!